Ed-Whyatt/cotswold-book-and-movie-club-ms2/README.md

 - After fix same code for all pages.
 #### ![text](documentation/bug-fix-images/gap-code-after.png) #### ![text](documentation/bug-fix-images/gap-after.png)
 4. The discription in the book search results displayed was to long so i oraginally put a slice function in to reduce the size.
 Crome devlpoment tools showd an error, so i changed the information displayed to the book text snippet instend of the book description in the array of results from the Google Book API.
-- Book search Crome devlpoment tool error.
-And changed
+- Book search Crome devlpoment tool error in console.
 #### ![text](documentation/bug-fix-images/slice-bug.png)
 - Code before fix in book-app.js
 #### ![text](documentation/bug-fix-images/slice-old-code.png)